An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Methods

 In the pursuit of efficiently capturing the nuanced interactions of atoms within molecules, we present the Equivariant Full-Atom Transformer.
-It utilizes the Transformer-based backbone~\citep{vaswani2017attention} to model the complex interactions among atoms, while keeps updating the scalar and vector features to capture the rich geometric information inherent in molecular structures.
-In this section, we overview the model's architecture, and detail the construction of embeddings, the self-attention mechanism, and the feed-forward layers sequentially.
+It utilizes the Transformer-based backbone~\cite{vaswani2017attention} to model the complex interactions among atoms, while updating the scalar and vector features to capture the rich geometric information inherent in molecular structures.